Roger-Franco/projetos/booking/install.md

 8: Node.js JWT Role-Based Authorization Verification;
 9: Node MongoDB Model Relations;
 10: Installing React App;
+11: Node MongoDB How to get Count of Documents;

 <!-- ================= -->

-01:27:44 Node MongoDB How to get Count of Documents 01:32:33 How to Fetch Data using a Custom Hook 01:39:00 React Fetch Data from Node Express API 01:51:21 React Search using a Backend API
+01:32:33 How to Fetch Data using a Custom Hook 01:39:00 React Fetch Data from Node Express API 01:51:21 React Search using a Backend API